cherrycjkao/prompts/SaaS-Customer-Support-Tier-2/supportoutput.md

 > For known-issue messages

 ### 👤 User Input:
-Create a reusable response for:
+- **Customer Name**: Jane
-- **Issue Title**: 500 error on payment update
+- **Issue Title**: 500 Error When Updating Tool Setting
-- **Root Cause**: backend rate-limiting
+- **Root Cause**: Our backend service is temporarily limiting the number of requests to ensure system stability and prevent overload.
+This can sometimes cause delays in processing certain actions, such as updating payment information
-- **ETA for Fix**: 4 hours
+- **ETA for Fix**: Hotfix being deployed in the next 12 hours
-- **Suggested Workaround**: retry after 15 minutes
+- **Suggested Workaround**: Retry after 15 minutes or use a different browser
-- **Tone**: Transparent
+- **Tone**: Professional

 ### 🤖 AI Output:
-Hi [Customer Name],
+Hi Jane,

-We’re aware of a 500 error affecting payment updates due to backend rate-limiting.
+We’re aware of the 500 error you’re encountering when updating the tool setting.
+Here’s what we know:

 🔧 **Workaround**
-Please retry your update after 15 minutes.
+Please try again after 15 minutes or use a different browser to complete your action.

 🛠 **ETA for Fix**
-Our team is deploying a fix within the next 4 hours.
-We will notify you once it’s live.
+Our engineering team is deploying a hotfix in the next 12 hours.
+We will notify you as soon as the fix is live.

-Thank you for your patience!
+We apologize for the inconvenience and appreciate your patience as we work on resolving this issue.

+Thank you!

 ↩️ [Back to Table of Contents](#table-of-contents)